 On Wednesday, when issuing an invoice, I realized pages on iPad Pro does not have access to the fonts installed on your Mac (douh!).
 So after some research, I found a way of doing that by using an app called iFont.

 Good news: custom fonts -i.e: Google fonts- work perfectly on the iPad.
 Bad news: it’s a somewhat cumbersome process, more difficult than it should.
-I wonder why Apple didn’t even
+I wonder why Apple didn’t even take this into consideration in the first place.

 As my parents were getting married again during the weekend, and I was appointed as the godfather of the ceremony, I had to go there by train.
 Thus, I spent most of Thursday traveling from Madrid to Murcia.